-Included in this clause are the results of the human ear analysis described herein presented with the results of equivalent measurement on a type 3.2 low-leak (Figure I.17) and type 3.2 high-leak (Figure I.18) artificial ear.
-Artificial ear measurement data are supplied by Brüel & Kjær as a normative reference to the round-robin study results.
+Included in this clause are the results of the human ear analysis described herein presented with the results of equivalent measurement on a type 3.2 Low-Leak (Figure I.17) and type 3.2 High-Leak (Figure I.18) artificial ear.
+Artificial ear measurement data is supplied by Brüel & Kjær as a normative reference to the round-robin study results.